Kyr4l/ei-universal-mod/README.md

 The **GPL-3.0 license does not apply** to the following:
 - **HD Lands** included in `resources/hd-lands-1.5/`.
 - **Modding tools** included in `tools/`, which remain the property of their respective authors.
 - **Extra-assets** stored in `extra-assets/`, which contain a mix of files from the vanilla game and community-created resources.
-These assets are **provided for reference and internal modification only**.
+These assets are **mostly provided for reference and internal modification only**.

 These assets **cannot be redistributed separately or used outside of this project**.
 If any rights holder requests removal, we will comply immediately.